🏠Long Zillow. Short Real Estate Agents?😔

 …One rainy day, Mr. Prescott is sitting at his computer, and he gets a notification from Zillow.

 😲Surprise!
 The house he looked at seven times on their app, has just become part of Zillow’s inventory.

 Since he bought his current house from Zillow (Zillow Offers), they know exactly how much he paid.
-In addition, they financed his current house (Zillow Mortgage), so they know exactly how much he can afford.
+Also, they financed his current home (Zillow Mortgage), so they know exactly how much he can afford.

 Their email says something like this: